SA learns how pretty privilege shows up in romantic relationships

 Recently, one of her videos went viral after touching on the rare subject of pretty privileges in a relationship.
 Lombo pointed out that it is easier for men to mistreat their significant other if they do not fit the societal standard of beauty:

-The lady explained that it is much easier for a man to mistreat a lady who he is not attracted to, but lately, the behaviour has bled into conventionally pretty ladies:
+The lady explained that it is much easier for a man to mistreat a lady to who he is not attracted, but lately, the behaviour has bled into conventionally pretty ladies:

 “It’s strange that they do it to beautiful women too.
 We have this idea that at least the beauty would save a pretty lady but that doesn’t work anymore.”